FusionAuth/fusionauth-site/site/_posts/2020-06-19-using-oauth-and-gatsby.md

 Your app now authenticates users and stores their access tokens in session storage.
 When you build the Gatsby application, you'll pass the session ID stored in a cookie to the Node app to access the current user endpoint.

-Why not just omit the Node application?
-Storing the access token in the browser is insecure.
+Why not omit the Node application?
+Storing the access token in the browser is, in general, insecure.
 It's vulnerable to cross site scripting attacks.
+If you must store the access token in the browser, make sure it is stored as a `Secure` `HttpOnly` cookie.

 ### Creating the current user route
 FusionAuth includes an [`introspect` endpoint](https://fusionauth.io/docs/v1/tech/oauth/endpoints#introspect) that decodes the access token (represented by a JWT) and returns details about the current user.
 You will call this endpoint through your Node application by attaching the authorization token stored in the session.